Nonlinear stability of self-gravitating massive fields: Introduction

-\paragraph*{Asymptotically AdS spacetimes.} It is worth mentioning that, in asymptotically anti-de Sitter (AdS) spacetimes, it was observed numerically that the evolution of generic (and arbitrarily small) initial perturbations leads to the formation of black holes.
-In such spacetimes, matter is confined (i.e.~timelike geodesics reach the AdS boundary in a finite proper time) and {\sl cannot disperse;} the effect of gravity remains dominant during all of the evolution, unavoidably leading to the formation of black holes; cf.~Bizon et al.~\cite{Bizon0,Bizon1,Bizon2} and Dafermos and Holzegel \cite{DH1,DH2}.

-It is only in a recent work by Moschidis \cite{Moschidis1, Moschidis2} that the instability phenomena in asymptotically AdS spacetimes was rigorously established when the spherically symmetric Einstein--massless Vlasov system is considered.
+It is worth mentioning that, in asymptotically Anti-de Sitter (AdS) spacetimes, it was observed numerically that the evolution of generic (and arbitrarily small) initial perturbations always leads to the formation of black holes.
+In such a spacetime, matter is confined (i.e.~timelike geodesics reach the AdS boundary in a finite proper time) and cannot disperse.
+The effect of gravity remains dominant during all of the evolution, unavoidably leading to the formation of black holes; cf.~Bizon et al.~\cite{Bizon0}.
+Interestingly, this instability phenomenon in asymptotically AdS spacetimes was rigorously established by Moschidis \cite{Moschidis1} for the spherically symmetric evolution of massless Vlasov fields.

-\paragraph*{The theory of $f(R)$-gravity.} Another important conjecture made by physicists is relevant to the present study and concerns the theory of modified gravity theory.
-By construction, this theory is expected to be a ``correction'' to Einstein's theory, so that solutions to the $f(R)$-field equations (discussed below) are conjectured to be ``close'' to those of Einstein's equations when the defining function $f(R)$ is close to the scalar curvature function $R$.

-Of course, at a {\sl formal level} it is straightforward to check that the field equations determined from the nonlinear function $f(R) \simeq R+ {\kappa \over 2} R^2$ ``converge'' to Einstein's field equations when the defining parameter $\kappa \to 0$.
-The challenge is to establish this property rigorously for a class of solutions.
-Indeed, in this work we resolve this conjecture for the class of spacetimes under consideration.

-We establish that $f(R)$-Cauchy developments converge to Einstein's Cauchy developments, and this result therefore provides a mathematical validation of the $f(R)$-modified theory of gravity.